Mazid2003/AI-Azure-A-virtual-Internship/Day-7/Readme.md

 what kind of project should we submit etc

-Tyoes of projects we can do...
+Types of projects we can do for the successful completion of the internship are...
+- Machine Learning
+- Deep Learning
+- Natural Language Processing
+- chatbots
+-